 Notes from A Short Commentary on the Hymnal Noted (London: Joseph Masters, 1852), pp. 8-10.

-Notes from The Words of the Hymnal Noted Complete With Scriptural References (London: J. A. Novello and J. Masters, 1855), pp. 30-31.
+Notes from The Words of the Hymnal Noted Complete With Scriptural References (London: J. A. Novello and J. Masters, no date, circa 1855), pp. 30-31.

 b.
 S. John i.
 9. Isaiah xlix.
 6. Return